 These notes appeared in the printed program for distribution on November 18, 2018 at the Sandler Center for Performing Arts for the performance of “Austria” conducted by Daniel W. Boothe.
-All programs notes for this performance were written by Lee Dise.
+All program notes for this performance were written by Lee Dise.

 The Austrian Empire wasn’t a nation like we tend to think of nations today.
 It wasn’t a state united by a common language or shared ethnic heritage.
 Rather, it was a multi-ethnic political contraption born of necessity, to defend Christian Europe from the Ottoman Turks.
 Though its provinces were under constant threat of war, the capital, Vienna, became a wealthy and cosmopolitan city.
 But by the 19th century, the Turkish threat had vanished, and the Empire’s dozens of nationalities were finally afforded the luxury of resenting their German rulers.
 Those resentments eventually helped ignite the First World War, and today’s European map bears witness to the explosion that followed.
 Where there was once an empire, there are now dozens of nations, including one small German state that retains the name Austria.